 Making the jump to CNN in early 2013, Cuomo became co-host of its revamped morning program, New Day, in June.
 He found ways to stand out amid the crowded cable news personality landscape, particularly through his pointed criticism of Republican candidate-turned-president Donald Trump.
 Additionally, he hosted the five-part special series Headline on HLN in late 2017.

-In March 2018, news leaked that CNN was planning to give Cuomo a program at the 9 p.m. weekday slot.
+After a couple of trial runs, the host was handed the reins of a weekday 9 p.m. program, Cuomo Prime Time, in June 2018.
 The move was reportedly designed to reduce Anderson Cooper's prime-time show from two hours to one and counter sagging ratings.

 Cuomo married Cristina Greeven, a magazine editor, in 2001.
 The couple has three children: daughters Bella and Carolina and son Mario.